barrytd/HackTheBoxLab/README.md

 # HackTheBox Penetration Testing Lab

-# Getting Started

-# Information Security Overview
+# Information Security Module Overview

-## Module Overview

 This module provides a comprehensive introduction to information security (infosec) fundamentals and penetration testing.
 Information security is an expansive field focused on protecting data from unauthorized access, modifications, and disruptions.
 The discipline encompasses multiple specializations including network security, application security, digital forensics, incident response, and business continuity planning.
 At its core, infosec maintains the **CIA triad** - confidentiality, integrity, and availability of data.